Try JustDone

 3. Sparse contractions or colloquial language

 AI rarely uses “I’ve” or native spoken phrasing.
-So absence of colloquialisms can cause false positives.
+So the absence of colloquialisms can cause false positives.

 Advice: Add conversational connectors ("you know," "let me explain"), vary sentence rhythm, and mix complex and simple structures.

 Grammarly isn’t just a grammar checker; its AI detection can raise flags too.
-Common triggers include:
+Common triggers of Grammarly's AI detector include:

 • Heavy reliance on paraphrasing suggestions: Overusing Grammarly’s rephrasing tool creates a texture that mimics AI rewriting patterns.